 “The Son of God became a man to enable men to become the sons of God.”

 Today, may you know that His name saves.
 May your Good Friday be rooted deep in hope.
-Yes, death has its sting now, there is no denying that, but its terrible grip is broken.
-It no longer has the final, bitter word.
+Yes, death has its sting now, there is no denying that.
+But its terrible grip of finality is broken, death no longer has the final, bitter word.
 Already the power of Life is washing through the universe, washing immortality into those who believe and receive it.
 This is our hope and this is our Joy.
 The Son of God Who died for us, lives!
 Because He lives, all that is bitter and wrong will be undone and remade right.
 His Day is swift approaching.
 Let us be found awake and ready for Him, living out our lives with joy and good cheer, doing the work of this day with courage and hope, cultivating for His kingdom right where we are, brave and rejoicing!

 The featured image is courtesy of Lancia E. Smith and used with her glad permission for Cultivating.